Cash-on-cash return formula

 Cash-on-cash = (Annual cash flow ÷ Cash invested) × 100

-Annual cash flow is NOI minus mortgage debt service.
-This calculator models cash invested as the down payment, so a $12,000 annual cash flow on a $212,500 down payment is a 5.65% cash-on-cash return.
+Annual cash flow is NOI minus mortgage debt service and the annual capital reserve.
+Total cash invested includes the down payment, closing costs, and initial repairs or reserves.
+A $12,000 annual cash flow on $120,000 of total cash invested is a 10.0% cash-on-cash return.

 How leverage changes your return